Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

  * The site deployed on Github pages
  * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
- * The link can be found here -  https://suzandewitz.github.io/Dogs-Training/
+ * The live link can be found here -  https://suzandewitz.github.io/Dogs-Training/